peterhinch/micropython-samples/DS3231/README.md

 #### Alarms

-Comments assume that a backup battery is in use.
+Comments assume that a backup battery is in use, in which case alarms continue to operate.

 The battery ensures that alarm settings are stored through a power outage.
 If an alarm occurs during an outage the pin will be driven low and will stay low